oracle/node-oracledb/INSTALL.md

 ### <a name="github"></a> 3.10 Node-oracledb Installation from Source Code

-Node-oracledb can be compiled from the source code on [GitHub][1].
+Node-oracledb can be compiled from the source code.

+#### <a name="compileenv"></a> 3.10.1 Environment for compiling from source code

-Some build tools are required.
+Some build tools are required to compile node-oracledb.

-Install [Python 2.7][2], which is required for the node-gyp utility:
+Install [Python 2.7][2], which is required for the node-gyp utility.
+(Note: recent Node.js tools should work with Python 3).

 - If another version of Python occurs first in your binary path then run `npm config set python /wherever/python-2.7/bin/python` or use